 (4) Chaplain and Pastoral Counselor Employing Organizations - which utilize the services of chaplains or pastoral counselors certified by one of the Certifying Organizations of COMISS Network.

-These five distinct communities share a common commitment to the value of religious faith and practice in the shaping of individual and community life.
+These distinct communities share a common commitment to the value of religious faith and practice in the shaping of individual and community life.
 In addition, they share a common will to make available appropriate ministry in specialized settings, ministry characterized by the highest levels of professionalism, loving service, mutual trust, mutual support, integrity and justice.

 Current COMISS Network Initiatives: